Pat Farmer: Political career

-Following his ultra-marathon, Farmer was approached by Howard in 2000 and encouraged Farmer to seek Liberal endorsement for the Sydney-area seat of Division of Macarthur.
+Following his ultra-marathon Centenary of Federation run in 1999, Farmer was approached by John Howard in 2000 and encouraged to seek Liberal endorsement for the Sydney-area seat of Division of Macarthur.
 The seat had been reconfigured to be a notional Labor seat after losing nearly all of its rural territory, but Farmer retained it for the Liberals on a swing of seven percent, and actually won enough primary votes to take the seat without the need for preferences.
 He was returned in 2004 with an increased margin.

 During his time in Parliament, Farmer served on a range of House of Representatives committees including: Education and Training from 26 September 2002 to 31 August 2004; Communications, Information Technology and the Arts from 4 November 2003 to 31 August 2004.
 On 26 October 2004 he was appointed Parliamentary Secretary to the Minister for Education, Science and Training (with special responsibility for Western Sydney).

-Farmer suffered a 10.43 percent swing against him at the 2007 federal election, in which the Howard Government lost to Kevin Rudd's Labor Party.
+Farmer suffered a 10.43% swing against him at the 2007 federal election, in which the Howard government lost to Kevin Rudd's Labor Party.
 Farmer retained his seat with a margin of 0.7 percent, becoming the first opposition MP in the seat's history.
 After the election he was appointed the Shadow Minister for Youth and Sport.

 In January 2008 he moved to Mosman on Sydney's harbourside against the advice of then Liberal Party leader Brendan Nelson, but stated that it would not affect his ability to represent his electorate in the city's western suburbs.
 On 22 September he was dropped from the shadow ministry by the newly elected opposition leader Malcolm Turnbull.
 In August 2009 Farmer was reported to be considering standing for the New South Wales Legislative Assembly after a redistribution erased his already tenuous margin in Macarthur, making it notionally Labor.

-In a Liberal Party preselection ballot for Macarthur, held on 30 October 2009, Farmer was defeated by Russell Matheson and retired from politics at the 2010 federal election.
+In a Liberal Party pre-selection ballot for Macarthur held on 30 October 2009, Farmer was defeated by Russell Matheson, and retired from politics at the 2010 federal election.
 His stock was considerably weakened in 2007 when he moved to the North Shore suburb of Mosman, far outside his electorate.

-On 2 February 2015, Farmer announced that he would be contesting the 2015 NSW State Election as the Liberal candidate in Macquarie Fields, which included a small slice of his old federal seat.
+On 2 February 2015, Farmer announced that he would be contesting the 2015 New South Wales state election as the Liberal candidate in Macquarie Fields, which included a small slice of his old federal seat.
 He got a significant boost from a redistribution that made the Labor-held seat notionally Liberal.
 However, he was defeated on a nearly 10-point swing by Labor candidate Anoulack Chanthivong.

 Farmer unsuccessfully contested Maroubra as the Liberal candidate at the 2019 New South Wales state election.